ramya-mule-07/first-power-bi-project/README.md

 ##🏏 T20 World Cup Data Analysis

-##📊 Introduction
+# 📊 Introduction
 This Power BI report provides an in-depth analysis of T20 World Cup cricket matches, focusing on player performance, team statistics, match outcomes, and trends across tournaments.
 The goal is to help cricket enthusiasts and analysts explore patterns, compare players/teams, and gain meaningful insights into the T20 format.

-##🧾 Report Highlights
+# 🧾 Report Highlights

-1.Overview dashboard with match summaries and win/loss ratios 2.Team-wise performance metrics
+*  Overview dashboard with match summaries and win/loss ratios 2.Team-wise performance metrics
 3.Player statistics: batting, bowling, strike rates, and more 4.Venue and toss analysis